Amy is inspiring students just like her

 “I had to sacrifice a lot to be here,” says Amy, “but it was worth it.”

-After earning her PSS certificate, Amy got a paid internship at the Department of Indian Works, was hired as a Health Unit Care Coordinator and was then hired at the Native American Community Clinic.
+After earning her Medical Office certificate, Amy got a paid internship at the Division of Indian Work, was hired as a Health Unit Care Coordinator, and was then hired at the Native American Community Clinic.

 Amy stayed in contact with faculty and staff at Takoda, and during her third pregnancy, she encouraged her to enroll in Takoda’s Computer Support Specialist (CSS) program.
 Her instructors noticed how quickly Amy caught on to the learning material and saw her potential to combine her experience in the medical field with IT training.